 Students in this program take part in advanced life span coursework and training.
 You'll take a variety of elective classes while studying how counseling can affect human development, family development and relationships, multicultural issues, social policy, and other topics.
 You'll also work in the field, developing strategies to help you connect with people of all ages.
 The Bachelor of Science degree program also features the Capstone Seminar in Behavioral Sciences.
 In this course, students develop an applied research project that shows how their views and perspectives have evolved during their time at Mitchell.
 The Capstone Seminar is an excellent opportunity for you to add to your portfolio and practice your research and presentation skills.

-Students in the Human Development & Family Studies Program at Mitchell, have the opportunity to take part in our largest selection of internships.
+Learn Real World Skills in A Real World Setting Students in the Human Development and Family Studies Program at Mitchell, have the opportunity to take part in our largest selection of internships.
 Mitchell has an excellent relationship with community agencies and organizations that are more than willing to help you further your education outside the traditional classroom setting.
 Recent internships have included: